dangtrinhnt/keycloak_flask/README.md

 # KEYCLOAK FLASK

-**keycloak_flask** is an example FLASK app that uses Keycloak for user registration and OIDC authentication This project also provides different ways to run the application such as Docker container on your local machine or in a Kubernetes cluster with Istio installed.
+**keycloak_flask** is an example FLASK app that uses Keycloak for user registration and OIDC authentication.
+This project also provides different ways to run the application such as Docker container on your local machine or in a Kubernetes cluster with Istio installed.